TomBuchananAura/image-text-pairings-validator/README.md

    ```

    Performance Note: To achieve the fastest tested performance (1–1.5 seconds), please ensure your Python environment has a version of PyTorch installed that is compatible with your system's GPU drivers!

+## Testing Data

+I have included four sample image-text pairs in the repo.
+These images were pulled from TTB's sample label instructions documentation, and the corresponding text files were generated manually.
+I intentionally chose these pairs because they showcase the strengths and limitations of the tool.

+## Future Enhancements

+1. **Frontend-Backend API Improvements**: This application has a complex implementation of POST and SSE networking for each job, which is intended to balance large batch processing with real-time progress streams.
+Still, some optimization and timeout proofing would allow for more stable improvement across a wider variety of hosting platforms.
+2. **TTB Label Specific Pipeline Changes**: The labels encountered in this industry often have text facing multiple directions, and this presents a challenge for most out-of-the-box OCR models.
+This could be improved with a image rotation-scan loop for when a field comes back with a low score.
+While the implementation is not that complex, it each additional scan at a new angle would almost double the original processing time.
+This would not be particularly noticeable for a GPU-enabled environment, but would balloon CPU processing time over 20 seconds in most environments.
+3. **Adding API Endpoints for Export**: In a real-world deployment, completed job data should either flow to a new system, or this tool could be expanded to give users a opportunity to enter reviewer data, e.g., Accept/Reject for applications, reviewer notes, etc.
+4. **Additional AI/ML Functionality**: While I think a retrained application of AI models was appropriate for the scope of this exercise, the overall TTB label review workflow certainly has potential for expended agentic/automation integration.
+Even a small language model issuing a accept/reject recommendation to reviewers based on a set of internal rules could add additional efficiencies without adding external API calls or significant inference cost.